mjdave/tui/README.md

 string.subString(string, pos, length)       // returns a substring from the chracter at index 'pos' to pos + length or the end of the string, whichever comes first string.sha1(string) // returns an sha1 hash of the given string

+file.directoryContents(path) // returns an array of file names file.load(path) // returns a TuiRef object with the contents of a human readable tui or json file file.loadBinary(path) // returns an object with the contents of a file that had been saved in the tui binary format file.save(path, object) // saves the tui object to disk in a human readable format (unless object is a binary string) file.saveBinary(path, object) // saves the tui object to disk in the tui binary format file.loadData(path) // returns a string with the contents of file file.isDirectory(path) // returns true if path is a directory file.fileName(path) file.extension(path) // returns the extension including the '.' eg. "image.jpg" returns ".jpg" file.changeExtension(path, newExtension) file.removeExtension(path) file.removeLastPathComponent(path)

 math.pi //pi constant

 math.sqrt(x)